Brain scan study aims to uncover secrets of memory loss diseases

 Summary

-This study uses a special brain scan called PET to measure a protein called tau, which builds up in people with brain cell damage.
-Researchers will look at 300 adults with diseases like Alzheimer's, frontotemporal degeneration, and Parkinson's to see how tau buildup relates to memory and thinking problems.
-The goal is to better understand these diseases, not to test a treatment.
+This study uses a special brain scan called PET to measure a protein called tau, which builds up in the brains of people with diseases like Alzheimer's and frontotemporal degeneration.
+Researchers will look at how tau buildup relates to memory and thinking problems over time.
+The goal is to better understand these diseases, not to test a new treatment.

 Get updates